What's the best online guitar lessons service in 2024? I'm a professional guitar product reviewer and these are my top picks

 All you need to start using online lessons is an internet connection and a device that’s capable of getting online – a laptop, phone or tablet – so you don’t even need to leave your home to start learning.
 Some platforms offer a dedicated app designed to work seamlessly on your device for easier remote learning, too.

-If you want to get straight to our top choices, keep scrolling, or head to our how to choose and FAQ sections for more expert guidance on what to look out for when choosing the best online guitar lessons platform for you.
+Head to the how to choose and FAQ sections for more expert guidance on what to look out for when choosing the best online guitar lessons platform for you.

 Our top picks